solo-io/gloo/docs/content/guides/integrations/service_mesh/istio.md

 ---
 title: Gloo Gateway and Istio
-menuTitle: Configure your Gloo Gateway gateway to run an Istio sidecar
+menuTitle: Configure your gateway to run an Istio sidecar
 weight: 1
 ---